 DICKINSON: You know, we'd better get used to that kind of nonsense.

 SAGAL: Yeah, pretty much.

-SAGAL: You've gotten two right, but let's go for perfect, Joe - back to kittens.
+SAGAL: Back to kittens.
 In 2011, an adoption shelter in England took weeks to find a home for one of its kittens.
 Why?
-A - was it A - thanks to a typographical error, it was advertised not as the perfect pet but as a perfect pest; B - the kitten insisted on only eating gluten-free cat food; or C - the kitten looked just like Adolf Hitler.
+Was it A, thanks to a typographical error, it was advertised not as the perfect pet but as a perfect pest; B, the kitten insisted on only eating gluten-free cat food; or C the kitten looked just like Adolf Hitler?

 BUCK: I'm going to say C, Adolf Hitler.

 SAGAL: You're right.

 (SOUNDBITE OF BELL)